St Helen's Church, Bishopsgate: Present day

 Following the decision of the General Synod of the Church of England to authorise the blessing of same-sex unions, St Helen's Church declared itself to be in impaired communion with the Bishop of London Sarah Mullally and the House of Bishops.
 It subsequently stated that episcopal oversight at St Helen's will henceforth be provided by Bishops from the Global Fellowship of Confessing Anglicans (GAFCON) and its affiliated denominations.

+On 3 October 2022, the church confirmed that its PCC had passed a resolution that rejects the ordination of women due to complementarian convictions, and therefore receive alternative episcopal oversight from the Bishop of Maidstone.
+Following the retirement of Rod Thomas in 2023, the name of provincial episcopal visitor for conservative evangelicals was changed to the Bishop of Ebbsfleet (currently Rob Munro).

 On 24 July 2024, St Helen's held a "commissioning service" in which seven men from four dioceses who had been due to be ordained as deacons in the Church of England were instead "commissioned" to be church leaders.
 It had previously undertaken such a commissioning of one man in August 2023.
 This is not to be confused with the commissioning of "overseers" conducted under the auspices of the Church of England Evangelical Council.
 The service was led by Bishop Rod Thomas, the retired provincial episcopal visitor for conservative evangelical, and involved the laying on of hands.
 They will "preside at informal church family meals, at which bread is broken and the death of the Lord Jesus is remembered": this led to accusations that this was an attempt to practice lay presidency which is not recognised by the Church of England.
 The seven men were not identified and it is planned that they will be ordained at a later date "by Anglican bishops not in partnership with the unorthodox bishops of the Church of England".
 This lack of identification has resulted in questions relating to safeguarding, and also objections from other conservatives as to how such secrecy fits with public ministry.